-The proposal essentially divides the areas covered by this application into 3 precincts, as follows:
+The proposal essentially divides the areas covered by this application into 2 precincts, as follows:

-- The core Fernhill estate area, that is the original land grant that will be consolidated into a single lot as part of this proposal. - The proposed sub-divided part of the Eastern Precinct to create residential lots This area includes land just north of Mulgoa village with a frontage to Mulgoa Road and Littlefields Creek. - The balance of the Eastern Precinct land after sub-division that will be incorporated into the Central Precinct.
+- The core Fernhill estate area, that is the original land grant that will be consolidated into a single lot as part of this proposal. - The proposed sub-divided part of the Eastern Precinct to create residential lots This area includes land just north of Mulgoa village with a frontage to Mulgoa Road and Littlefields Creek.